monsoonmaelstrom/book2/book2.md

 Lewis hands me a rolled sheet of paper, and says, “Better get going.”

-“Thanks,” I nod, meetings his eyes as the wind whips my hair around my face.
+“Thanks,” I nod, meeting his eyes as the wind whips my hair around my face.

 Seconds later, I’m joining the others in the dinghy.
 Alex and Peter take up the oars, and begin rowing us toward the shoreline.